universitatjaumei/cryptoapplet/README.md

 Certificate management is done transparently for the user through direct access to CryptoAPI, if we are using Microsoft Internet Explorer, or to PKCS#11 if we are using Firefox (either in Windows or GNU/Linux).
 Stored certificates can also be used if the client system has the Clauer software installed.

-The applet can also be executed in the operating systems Microsoft Windows XP and GNU/Linux, the only requirement being having Sun's Java Virtual Machine (version 1.6 o higher) installed.
+The applet can also be executed in Windows, GNU/Linux or MacOSX, the only requirement is to have a Sun's Java Virtual Machine (version 1.6 o higher) installed.

 You can find more information in the [official documentation](http://jira.uji.es/confluence/display/CRYPTOAPPLET/) or posting your questions in our [public mailing list at Google Groups](https://groups.google.com/a/uji.es/group/cryptoapplet?lnk=)